neverthesameagain/CleaRAG/README.md

 ---

 ## AI Tool Usage
+All architectural decisions, implementation logic, code and tradeoffs were made manually.

 ChatGPT was used selectively to:

 * Validate the RAG pipeline structure
 * Debug HuggingFace pipeline configuration issues

-All architectural decisions, implementation logic, and tradeoffs were made manually.

 ---